HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       :-----------------:-----------------------------------------------------------------------------:
 ```

 The machine addresses memory with a byte address.
 The **mode** field indicates which addressing mode is used.
 Mode 0 is the immediate mode, where the operand is a sign-extended 14-bit value.
 Mode 1,2 and 3 are the register modes.
 Either one or two registers can be specified.
 For mode 1 and 2 either "a" or "b" is a zero value.
-Mode 3 uses both rgister fields "a" and "b".
+Mode 3 uses both register fields "a" and "b".

 Mode 4 - 7 features the extended addressing modes, which will allow to access a data item in a segment.
 Mode 4 refers to bytes, mode 5 to half-words and mode 6 to bytes.
-Mode 7 is resereved.
+Mode 7 is reserved.

 Modes 8 to 31 are the indexed modes.
 They fetch a word, a half-word or a byte.
 The address must be aligned with the size of data to fetch.
 The address is built from selecting an index register.
 With the exception of general register zero, all general registers can be used as an indexing register.
 Modes 9, 17 and 25 map to GR1, 10, 18 and 26 to GR2 and so on up to GR7.
-The selected index register formas teh base to which the signed offset is added.
+The selected index register forms the base to which the signed offset is added.

-Modes 8, 16 and 24 are the register indxed modes.
-Instead of using an offset value, the "a" field contains the index regsiter to use and "b" the register with the signed offset.
+Modes 8, 16 and 24 are the register indexed modes.
+Instead of using an offset value, the "a" field contains the index register to use and "b" the register with the signed offset.
 Similar to the other indexing modes, mode 8 refers to a word, 16 to a half-word and 24 to a byte to be  accessed.

-// ??? **note** review and change all layouts that follow accordingly...

 ### Memory Reference Instructions